KDE/krita/plugins/python/comics_project_management_tools/README.md

 ACBF list:

 * support getting text info from the vector layers.
 [Partially done]
-	- users can specify a name for text layers.
-(Waiting for stringfreeze to end)
 	- Don't forget text-rotation(Needs API)
 	- maybe text-class can be used to determine type?
 (We'll proly need to use style sheets and comparing the text format to those)
 		+ Speech (speech, dialogue)